matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 aggregations, avoids us having to always send lots of individual unbundled relation events individually to the client.

-Any API which receives events should bundle relations (apart from non-gappy incremental syncs), for instance: initial sync, gappy incremental sync, /messages and /context.
+Any API which returns events should bundle relations (apart from non-gappy incremental syncs), for instance: initial sync, gappy incremental sync, /messages and /context.